huggingface/blog/deploy-vertex-ai.md

 The model will accept [<u>base64 encoded</u>](https://www.base64encode.org/) strings of images, perform pre-processing, run inference, and finally perform the post-processing steps.
-The strings are base64 encoded to prevent them from any modifications during network transmission.
+The strings are base64 encoded to prevent any modifications during network transmission.
 Pre-processing includes resizing the input image to 224x224 resolution, standardizing it to the `[-1, 1]` range, and transposing it to the `channels_first` memory